This database tracks legal decisions1

 |

 Case involved counsel sanctioned in Coomer v.
 Lindell.
-The court here noted: "The fact that Kachouroff and DeMaster corrected some of their misrepresentations before the court or the defendants identified them would ordinarily mitigate their conduct.
+In the OSC Order, the court noted: "The fact that Kachouroff and DeMaster corrected some of their misrepresentations before the court or the defendants identified them would ordinarily mitigate their conduct.
 But the reality is that Kachouroff and DeMaster acted only after the Colorado District Court in Coomer v.
 Lindell noted similar misconduct.
 That so many misrepresentations persist supports the inference that counsel’s conduct was not mere negligence but an intentional effort to mislead the court."
-In her response to the OSC, Counsel disclosed the Westlaw tools she had used. |
+In her response to the OSC (available here), Counsel disclosed the Westlaw tools she had used. |

 ||||||||